Last year, over 300 Winter Warriors volunteered with Twin Cities Habitat between December and February. And now it’s time for you to join the charge!

 So, what is a Winter Warrior you ask?

-Because affordable housing doesn’t take snow days, Winter Warrior volunteers receive a limited-edition pair of Winter Warrior mittens for their efforts.
-“It’s become a badge of honor,” says Anne Elliott-Thul, Manager of Volunteer and Constituent Programs.
-“We don’t give away these mittens to anyone.
+“It’s become a badge of honor,” says Anne Elliott-Thul, Senior Volunteer/Donor Development Manager.
+“We don’t give away these items to anyone.
 They are earned and worn with pride!”

 Winter Warriors can expect many different types of jobs and it’s not always outside in the cold.
 Much of the work that needs to be done this time of year is finishing work, like interior painting under a warm roof and exterior walls.
 Those volunteering at the ReStore also have stable conditions inside, unless you are accepting donations and loading/unloading items into people’s vehicles.
 No matter how you may choose to volunteer this season, we hope you join our fight to make home a reality for everyone!